tmtom/hx711_dt/README.md

 echo 1         > /sys/bus/iio/devices/iio:device0/buffer/enable
 ```

 If all went well the system should now sample hx711 on its own.
-You can check it for example using:
+You can check it for example using (note that you may need to change acess rights or run as root, also see below):
 ```bash
 cat /dev/iio\:device0 | hexdump
 ```